pcolby/bipolar/README.md

 > > with Polar Flow app.
 >
 > As such, I no longer intend to continue any development on this Bipolar project.
 > Thanks for all the support, and interest while the project was active.
-I personall
+I personally
 > found it very fulfilling 😊

 ## Introduction